 One of these reviewers is targeting the head of administrations directly.
 I happen to know her and she is amazing her daughter was selected to go there but not because of her moms position.
 I also know her daughter.
 She is a brilliant girl and does more community service then humanly possible.
 It is disgusting that some one would be so mean to either of them.

 Marlborough is a private high school in Los Angeles.
 The principal of Marlborough is Ms. Barbara Wagner.
-537 students go to Marlborough and identify as White, non-Hispanic; Hispanic; and Asian.
-The ratio of students to teachers at Marlborough is 8:1.
+537 students attend Marlborough and identify mostly as White, non-Hispanic; Hispanic; and Asian.
+The student to teacher ratio at Marlborough is 8:1.
 Los Angeles Senior High School is one of the nearest high schools.

 - Ceramics sculpture